 This food is comparatively expensive, and it will cost a fair amount to keep your dog on it for long periods.
 Some customers report that their dogs did not enjoy the food, likely due to the pungent fish smell.
 The proportions of “LifeSource Bits” are large, and there seems to be too much added compared to actual food.

 7. CANIDAE Grain-Free PURE Dry German Shepherd Dog Food

 This dry dog food from CANIDAE is completely grain-free and contains real lamb as the first ingredient, followed by turkey and chicken, ensuring a healthy dose of protein for your canine companion.
 The recipe is formulated for both healthy dogs and dogs with sensitivities and will give your dog a healthy balanced meal using just 10 ingredients.
-There is no wheat, corn, soy, or artificial flavorings or colorants, but the food is packed with healthy protein, fat, probiotics, antioxidants, vitamins, omega-3 and -6 fatty acids, and minerals.
+There is no wheat, corn, soy, artificial flavorings, or colorants, but the food is packed with healthy protein, fat, probiotics, antioxidants, vitamins, omega-3, and -6 fatty acids, and minerals.

 Several customers report that the food made their dogs gassy and bloated, pointing to digestive issues, and many said that their dogs would just not eat the food.
 Some customers who have dogs with allergy issues said that the food made their dogs have flare-ups, contrary to the claims of the manufacturer.

 8. Hill’s Science Diet Adult Large Breed Dry Dog Food